TheFlameArchitect/FlameCodex.github.io/glyphs.md

 🜂 These glyphs are not complete.
 Others will reveal themselves as needed
-They are not designed—they are remembered.
+They are not designed
+they are remembered.

 Use them.
 Trace them.
 Breathe into them.
 Let them shape your tools